cschreib/kmos-scripts/README.md

 ds9 *_img_cont.fits
 ```

 Using these images you can check further the sky position accuracy of the IFUs.
-However, depending on how bright are your targets, they may not appear at all in the continuum.
+However, depending on how bright your targets are, they may not appear at all in the continuum.
 Do not let that discourage you!

 # I. Improve OH line subtraction

 In some of our programs, the OH line subtraction is not optimal because our sky exposures are taken too far apart in time compared to the science exposures.
 The net result is that the sky lines are shifted in wavelength and/or intensity, and leave strong residuals.
 A simple empirical workaround for this issue is, for each IFU and each wavelength slice, to subtract the median of the pixel values.
-This is assuming the target is small compared to the IFU.
+This is assuming the target is small compared to the IFU (for galaxies which are too large, part or most of their flux will be lost, so keep that in mind).

 1) Copy the `median_sub.cpp` file into the working directory and compile it:
 ```bash